Particular/docs.particular.net/samples/azure/polymorphic-events-asb/sample.md

 Normally, this would be fine.
 Though not with ASB transport and polymorphic events.
 Each subscription is filtering messages based on `NServiceBus.EnclosedMessageTypes` header.
 When an event of `BaseType` is published, it's going only into `Samples.ASB.Polymorphic.Subscriber.BaseEvent` subscription as per image below.

-NOTE: From version 7 of Azure Service Bus, polymorphic events are supported with auto-subscription turned on when `ForwardingTopology` is used.
+NOTE: In Versions 7 and above polymorphic events are supported with auto-subscription turned on when `ForwardingTopology` is used.

 ![](images/baseevent.published.png)